 Where to donate food for Thanksgiving

 The first step to donating a Thanksgiving meal to a family facing hunger is finding your local food bank.
-The Feeding America network includes 200 food banks throughout the United States that work with food pantries and soup kitchens to reach communities.
+The Feeding America network includes food banks, food pantries and soup kitchens across the United States.
 Once you find a food bank near you, you can find drop-off information, operation hours, and even their most needed items.

 Non-perishable Thanksgiving food to donate